eclipse-tractusx/sig-security/security-committer-pathway.md

 - Conduct security code reviews in Pull Requests (PRs), engaging in discussions to enhance security aspects.

-- Independently create PRs and issues for [security assessments](https://github.com/eclipse-tractusx/sig-security/blob/main/security-assessment.md) and threat modeling, actively contributing to their resolution.
+- Independently create PRs and actively contributing to their resolution.

 - Contribute to the development and integration of [security tooling](https://github.com/eclipse-tractusx/sig-security/blob/main/security-tooling.md) in the CI/CD process through PRs and participating in related discussions.